decred/dcrwallet/rpc/documentation/api.md

     - `REVOKED`: A ticket that has been revoked.

+    - `UNKNOWN`: A ticket whose status was unable to be determined.

 **Expected errors:**

 - `InvalidArgument`: A non-default block hash field did not have the correct length.